 Multi-Provider Management with 4me SIAM

-Service integration and management (SIAM) is a management approach that helps organizations stay in control of the internal and external service providers as they gradually move to a more selective and dynamic sourcing model.
+Service Integration and Management (SIAM) is a management approach that helps organizations stay in control of their internal and external service providers as they gradually move to a more selective and dynamic sourcing model.
 SIAM is a prerequisite for dynamic sourcing, which in turn makes it possible for organizations to maximize the speed at which they are able to innovate.

 Claire Agutter, Director, Scopism